 "Every Patient Deserves an Individual Approach": Interview with Renowned German Immunologist Prof. Gansauge

-When surgical resection isn't possible or optimal for duodenal cancer, several advanced non-surgical interventions offer effective alternatives.
-These techniques have revolutionized treatment for patients with localized disease or limited metastases by providing tumor control without the physiological stress of major operations.
+If surgical resection isn't possible or desirable for duodenal cancer, several advanced non-surgical interventions may be useful alternatives.
+They provide tumor control without the physiological stress of major operations in patients with localized disease or limited metastases.

 Using Heat to Destroy Tumors: Understanding RFA & Microwave Ablation

-For carefully selected duodenal tumors, radiofrequency ablation (RFA) provides a powerful tissue-sparing approach.
+For carefully selected duodenal tumors, radiofrequency ablation (RFA) provides a powerful tissue-sparing approach [4].
 This technique employs a specialized probe placed directly into the tumor using imaging guidance.
-Once positioned, the device emits alternating current that rapidly heats surrounding tissue to 60-100°C, causing precise cellular destruction.
+Device emits alternating current that rapidly heats surrounding tissue to 60-100°C – this causes precise cellular destruction.

-The newer microwave ablation technology offers several advantages specifically relevant for duodenal cancer treatment.
-By generating electromagnetic waves rather than electrical current, it achieves:
+Microwave ablation technology is a newer one.
+It offers several advantages specifically relevant for duodenal cancer treatment [5].
+By generating electromagnetic waves instead of electrical current, it achieves:

 - Less susceptibility to the "heat sink" effect near blood vessels